Pennsylvania High School cancels planned production of Spamalot

 “I don’t want kids to feel like they had to choose between performing and what they felt was controversial material.
 They should be able to sign up for a play and know that it’s school-sponsored and they won’t have to make a moral or ethical decision…I just want students to feel free to join the play and not feel like they are compromising their views based on the content,” he added.

-The South Williamsport district administration’s denial of the real reasons for cancelling the show, along with rumors that someone had supplied tips and privileged communications to the press exacerbated the controversy over the selection of Spamalot.
+The South Williamsport district administration’s denial of the real reasons for cancelling the show, along with rumors that someone had supplied tips and privileged communications to the press, exacerbated the controversy over the selection of Spamalot.
 The press erroneously reported that Principal Smith stated homosexuality didn’t exist in South Williamsport.
 Then the South Williamsport School Board started talking, and made things worse.
 President John J. Engel, as reported on PennLive.com:

 “Homosexuality did not enter into that decision, Engel said.
 It was the case the play was not appropriate for a school production, he said.
 There are gays and lesbians in the district and they have appeared in plays in the past, he said.”

 This sounds as if Engel’s worried that people think that LGBTQ students aren’t being cast in productions.
-If so, he’s confusing a student actor’s being allowed to portray a gay character with his actually being gay.
+If so, he’s confusing a student actor’s being allowed to portray a gay character with their actually being gay.

 From the administration’s defensive remarks, it seems like the original objection to Spamalot came from a student or students.
 The first document in the right-to-know release is an email Principal Smith sent to Superintendent Stamm.
 It contains the text of an email Smith sent to Burch and it’s mostly redacted, but Stamm’s response to Smith’s email on the morning of June 28th says, “Good honest feedback from the students.”
 One of the reasons given for redacted material in the documents is “references to a minor;” it’s possible that a vocal student or students brought their objection or concern about their parents’ refusal to allow them to participate to Principal Smith.